 How to Make and Serve Healthy Spicy Asian Tofu Tacos

 The first step before you even start dinner is to choose which tofu to use.
 There are so many kinds of tofu that can get confusing.
 Buy the extra firm block of tofu.
-Even with the extra firm, you will want to remove as much water as is possible.
+Even with the extra firm, you will want to remove as much water as possible.

 How to remove water from tofu.

-The first method is to remove the tofu from its package, place it in a bowl, set a plate on top of it with a very heavy can or object on the top of the plate.
+The first method is to remove the tofu from its package, place it in a bowl, and set a plate on top of it with a very heavy can or object on the top of the plate.
 Place in the fridge and watch the water come out.
 Leave it for about 2 hours and keep removing the liquid.

 The next method and the one I like the best is to extract the water with a tofu press.
 I have a Tofuture Tofu Press.
 It is so simple to use and does the job in about an hour.
 Keep draining the water and making the press tighter and you will have dryer tofu that fries up crispy.